-If you are here, you are probably a JD grad serious about passing the bar exam.
+Are you a hard-working JD grad who is ready to FINALLY PASS the bar exam?
+Then you are in the right place.
 Welcome to my site where I promise to talk to you straight about what it really takes to pass the bar exam.

 I’m Yohanna Romero Baca.
-I help JD grads pass the bar exam so they can start making a living as licensed attorneys.
-I went from failing the bar exam to passing it in three states in a four-year time period.
+I help transform overwhelmed bar exam takers into licensed attorneys so they can start making a living and an impact in the world.
+I went from failing the bar exam to passing it in three states (MD, FL, TX).
 At the time, the Florida and Texas bar exams were some of the toughest in the nation.
 I am grateful for my bar exam journey (failing and all) because it made me the person I am today.
 The experience taught me to trust myself.
 It also taught me that I can overcome challenges no matter how hard they seem.
 A lesson that proved valuable all throughout my life.

 My 3-part framework was born out of my experience with the bar exam.
 I created a process that worked for me not once but three times.
 It is now the process my clients are using to raise their overall score on the bar exam by over 45 and even 55 points.
 It is not a magic pill solution.
 It works if you put in the work.

 My dream is to help hundreds of JD grads see bar prep differently.
 Why?
 Because doing more of the same and expecting different results doesn’t work.
-My hope is that you up-level your bar prep and yourself in the process so you can pass the bar exam and go on to make a living and an impact in the world as a licensed attorney.
+My hope is that you up-level your bar prep and yourself in the process and find your attorney voice.

 After graduating from the George Washington University Law School, I did what every responsible recent JD grad would do – sign up for one of the main bar prep courses.